 A randomized phase III trial completed in March 2011 by Dr. M. J. Rummel and researchers affiliated with Study Group Indolent Lymphomas (StiL) in Germany investigating efficacy and safety of bendamustine + rituximab (B-R) vs R-CHOP in first-line low-grade NHL and MCL is encouraging.

 The phase III clinical trial was conducted at 81 facilities in Germany, treating patients who were newly diagnosed between September 2003 and August 2008 with stage III or IV low-grade NHL or MCL.
-The trials involved a comparison between R-CHOP and the bendamustine-rituximab (B-R) regimen (bendamustine is marketed as Levact[®], Ribomustin[®], or Ribovact[®] in Europe).
+The trials involved a comparison between R-CHOP and the bendamustine-rituximab (B-R) regimen (bendamustine is marketed as Levact^{}, Ribomustin^{}, or Ribovact^{} in Europe).
 A total of 275 patients underwent R-CHOP therapy, while 274 were administered the B-R combination.
 The median follow-up period was 45 months.
 Clinical results showed that the median progression-free survival period was 69.5 months for the bendamustine hydrochloride-rituximab group while that for the R-CHOP group was 31.2 months (p<0.0001), demonstrating the superiority of the B-R therapy.

 Results from the BRIGHT study, reported at the 2012 American Society of Hematology (ASH) Annual Meeting, combined with long-term safety data from other studies, suggest that the combination of bendamustine and rituximab may be an important alternative treatment option for the initial therapy of patients with low-grade NHL and MCL (Flinn et al reported in Blood).
 This randomized, noninferiority, phase III study evaluated the efficacy and safety of B-R vs a standard R-CHOP regimen or R-CVP (rituximab plus cyclophosphamide, vincristine, and prednisone) for treatment-naive patients with indolent NHL or MCL.
 The B-R combination was found to be noninferior to commonly used chemotherapy with R-CHOP/R-CVP in terms of complete response rate.
 Assessed by the primary endpoint of complete response rate, B-R was noninferior to R-CHOP/R-CVP (31% vs 25%, P = .0225 for noninferiority).
-The complete response rate for B-R was greater than the 22% threshold for noniferiority, an 88% margin.
+The complete response rate for B-R was greater than the 22% threshold for noninferiority, an 88% margin.

-sNDA filing in Japan for 1st-line low-grade NML and MCL in FY12/15
+sNDA filing in Japan for first-line low-grade NHL and MCL between Q4 FY12/15 and Q1 FY12/16.

 Astellas has filed a marketing application for the approval of bendamustine in first-line low-grade NHL in Europe which includes the StiL and BRIGHT study data, and data generated from SymBio's phase II study for first-line low-grade NHL in Japan.
-As of July 2014, the application was being reviewed by Germany's Federal Institute for Drugs and Medical Devices (BfArM) under the Decentralised Procedure.
-Astellas may be able to obtain approval for this indication in Europe in Q4 FY12/14 or Q1 FY12/15 (with eventual approval in 24 European countries-the 23 Concerned Member States plus Germany).
-After Astellas receives approval in Europe for first-line low-grade NHL, SymBio plans to use data both from its domestic phase II clinical trial and the data package in Europe when it files its sNDA in Japan.
+As of February 2015, the application was being reviewed by Germany's Federal Institute for Drugs and Medical Devices (BfArM) under the Decentralized Procedure.
+Astellas may be able to obtain approval for this indication in Europe in FY12/15 (with eventual approval in 24 European countries-the 23 Concerned Member States plus Germany).
+After Astellas receives approval in Europe for first-line low-grade NHL, SymBio plans to use data both from its domestic phase II clinical trial and the data package in Europe to file its sNDA in Japan between Q4 FY12/15 and Q1 FY12/16.
 The company expects to receive marketing approval in Japan in FY12/16.